3D U-NetR: Low Dose Computed Tomography Reconstruction via Deep Learning and 3 Dimensional Convolutions: Experimental Setup

 \subsubsection{Synthetic Data}

-The 2D ellipses dataset which contains randomly generated ellipses is modified to create random ellipsoids in a 3D space.
-In the 2D ellipses dataset, the number of ellipses in each image slice is selected from a poisson distribution with an expected value of 40 and limited at 70.
-For our 3D ellipsoid dataset, the number of ellipsoids in each volume is selected from a poisson distribution with an expected value of 114 and limited at 200.
-Later, each volume is normalized by setting all the negative values to zero and dividing to the maximum value of the volume.
+The previously used ellipses dataset in the literature \cite{jin2017deep,adler2018learned} which contains randomly generated ellipses is modified to create random ellipsoids in a 3D space.
+In the ellipses dataset, the number of ellipses in each image slice is selected from a Poisson distribution with an expected value of 40 and limited to 70.
+For our ellipsoid dataset, the number of ellipsoids in each volume is selected from a Poisson distribution with an expected value of 114 and limited to 200.
+Later, each volume is normalized by setting all the negative values to zero and dividing them to the maximum value of the volume.
 Finally, all the volumes are masked with a cylindrical mask along the slice axis in order to be similar to CT images.

 Parallel beams with 60 views and 182 detectors are chosen as projection geometry.
 A sparse view sinogram of each volumetric image slice is obtained with the forward operator.
 In addition, additive white Gaussian noise (AWGN) has been applied to the sinograms with 35 dB SNR.
+Instead of using a signal-dependent noise such as the Poisson distribution, the Gaussian distribution is used to keep the synthetic data simple.
 The sinograms are reconstructed with a 2D FBP with Hann filter which has 0.8 frequency scaling for each volumetric image slice.
-2D FBP is chosen instead of 3D FBP operation to prevent the reconstruction of an extra ellipse due to the artifacts in the 3rd dimension.
+2D FBP is chosen instead of 3D FBP operation to prevent the reconstruction of an extra ellipsoid due to the artifacts in the third dimension.

 220 different volumetric images are generated where each image has 128 slices of 128$\times$128 pixel images.
-Total volumes are separated as 192 training, 8 validation and 20 test volumes.
+Total volumes are separated as 192 training, 8 validation, and 20 test volumes.